Knightly1/MQGammaLess/README.md

 ## How It Works

 The plugin intercepts calls to the Windows GDI function `SetDeviceGammaRamp` and prevents EverQuest from changing your display's gamma settings.
-This is a harmless no-op that returns success without actually modifying your display.
+This is a harmless detour that returns success without actually modifying your display.

 ## Authors